charlieringer/SpotTheBotWorkshop/readme.md

 - `--data`: A .csv containing the player logs

 ## Dependencies
-This workshop relies on the following:
+This workshop relies on the packages found in `requirements.txt`.
-- Python 3.6
-- Keras 2.2.0
-- Tensorflow 1.9.0
-- Numpy 1.14.5
-- MatPlotLib 2.1.2
-- Scikit Learn

-To install the relevant python packages run `setup.sh`

 ## Notes
 More infomation about GVGAI can be found at: http://www.gvgai.net